mailsac/mailsac-examples/services/forwarding/forwarding.rst

 =========================

 Forwarding, or routing, allows email to be sent on to a further email address or service (Webhook, WebSocket, Slack Webhook).
-Private addresses and custom domains can be configured for email forwarding.
+Enhanced addresses and custom domains can be configured for email forwarding.
 Forwarding is not available on disposable email addresss.